DEPARTMENT OF TRANSPORTATION

 OFFICE OF PLANNING & PRELIMINARY ENGINEERING

-Created in 1985, the Office of Planning and Preliminary Engineering directs and manages systems planning and project planning for the State Highway Administration and develops the six-year capital program of the Administration.
+Created in 1985, the Office of Planning and Preliminary Engineering directs and manages systems planning and project planning for the State Highway Administration, and develops the Administration's six-year Capital Program.

 OFFICE OF REAL ESTATE

-The Office of Real Estate dates from 1930 when the Right-of-Way Department was created under the State Roads Commission.
-In 1997, the Office was placed under the Office of Chief Engineer.
-In August 2000, it moved to Planning and Engineering.
+The Office of Real Estate dates from 1930, when the Right-of-Way Department was created under the State Roads Commission.
+By 1970, it was made part of the State Highway Administration, and in 1997, the Office was placed under the Office of Chief Engineer.
+In August 2000, it moved to Planning and Engineering (now Project Development).

 For the construction of State Highway Administration projects in the Consolidated Transportation Program, the Office of Real Estate directs statewide acquisition of land and relocation of people and businesses.
 If the amicable purchase of land is not possible, the Office requests authorization from the State Roads Commission to condemn property.
 The Office also leases properties of the State Highway Administration, sells excess land parcels, and licenses billboards and other outdoor advertising along State highways (Code Transportation Article, secs.
 8-301 through 8-339).